Cloud accounting has completely revolutionized the way small and big businesses deal with their accounting.

 With offline accounting tools, you’re personally in charge of your own security.

-And unless you’re an enterprise company, chances are, your security practices are far from cutting-edge.
+And unless you’re an enterprise company that can easily afford to use Cloud VPN services from GoodAccess, chances are, your security practices are far from cutting-edge.

 This opens you up to several types of risks: